jmcs/turnstile/README.rst

 Adding and removing turnstile from a repository
 -----------------------------------------------
-To use turnstile in a repository you have to run ``turnstile install`` inside the repository.
+To use turnstile in a repository, run ``turnstile install`` inside the repository.

-To remove turnstile from a repository you have to run ``turnstile remove`` inside the repository.
+To remove turnstile from a repository, run ``turnstile remove`` inside the repository.

 Configuring turnstile
 ---------------------